Mezin24/react-form-validation/README.md

-### React form validation with the help of custom useInput hook
+### React form validation with the help of custom useInput hook (useState and useReducer variants)